Business Instructional Facility: Upper floors

-The second and third floors possess tiered classrooms that are suitable for presentations while others are flat to provide an ideal space for interaction between students and teachers.
-All of the rooms are capable of PowerPoint presentations and video-conferences.
-Breakout rooms, mainly located on the second and third floors, provide a convenient space for group collaboration.
+The second and third floors include classrooms and break rooms.
 The Illinois MBA Program, located on the third floor, provides student classrooms, student services, and lounges.
 The third floor is also home to the Illinois Makerlab, the world's first business school 3D printing lab.
 Also, the fourth floor, located on the east side of BIF, has many meeting spaces and faculty offices.

 Green roof

 According to Rob Kanter, the green roof on the Business Instructional Facility is composed of two different sections, a 1200 sqft section located on the fourth floor roof and a smaller area over the auditorium.
 The green roof contains low maintenance plants growing in a layer of substrate that captures water allowing much less stormwater runoff.
 Rob Kanter adds that green roofs "discharge cleaner water, thanks to the filtering effect of the substrate and the ... runoff doesn't pick up additional pollutants from the roof itself."
 Furthermore, the green roof provides better heat reflection in warm weather and insulation in cooler weather.
 Also, the Department of Civil Engineering at UIUC has placed monitoring equipment on both sections to study the water quality runoff and insulating capacity in comparison to conventional roofs.